Jaimeloeuf/Promist/server/Promist_service/README.md

 using many hacky solutions such as setting alarm clocks, making reminders on their phone and more..

+Users may also have promises made to them from other people.

 ## Future dev work

 - Add a feature that lets user to see their "promise" fulfilment habits, which will be something similiar to iPhone's screen time, where the user can access a dashboard to see things like what percentage of your promises are fulfiled